 \section{Introduction}

 Humans reason about the visual world by aggregating entities that they see into “visual concepts”: both \concept{cats} and \concept{elephants} are \concept{animals}, and both \concept{palms} and \concept{pines} are \concept{trees}.
-When we describe images in natural language we often make use of such concepts to describe things that we see.
-Although this type of visual concept learning is well-defined in human psychology~\cite{murphy2004big}, it remains elusive with respect to the development of data-driven techniques capable of learning and reasoning from images and their natural language descriptions.
+We use natural language to describe images and things that we see.
+Although this type of visual concept learning is well-defined in human psychology~\cite{murphy2004big}, it remains elusive in the context of data-driven techniques capable of learning and reasoning from images and their natural language descriptions.

 Text-to-Image (T2I) generative models are trained to translate natural language phrases into images that correspond to that input.
 High-quality T2I models, therefore, serve as a link between human-level concepts (expressed in natural language) and their visual representations and are one way to reproduce visual concepts.
-On the other hand, this has also sparked interest in visual concept learning through the procedure of \textit{``image inversion''} -- to translate one or many images corresponding to a visual concept into a latent representation of that visual concept.
-While early works primarily explored image inversion using Generative Adversarial Networks (GANs) \cite{xia2022gan}, methods such as Textual Inversion \cite{gal2022image} and Dreambooth \cite{ruiz2022dreambooth} combine image inversion with T2I -- this has led to an effective way to quickly learn concepts from a few images and reproduce them in novel combinations and compositions with other concepts, attributes, styles, etc. These methods aim to learn concepts with minimal reference images by fine-tuning pre-trained text-conditioned diffusion models (as shown in Figure~\ref{fig:introduction}).
+On the other hand, this has also sparked interest in visual concept learning (\textit{a.k.a.} personalized T2I) through the procedure of \textit{``image inversion''} -- to translate one or many images corresponding to a visual concept into a latent representation of that visual concept.
+While earlier methods primarily explored image inversion using generative adversarial networks \cite{xia2022gan}, methods such as Textual Inversion \cite{gal2022image} and Dreambooth \cite{ruiz2022dreambooth} combine image inversion with T2I -- this has led to an effective way to quickly learn concepts from a few images and reproduce them in novel combinations and compositions with other concepts, attributes, styles, etc. These methods aim to learn concepts with minimal reference images by fine-tuning pre-trained text-conditioned diffusion models (Figure~\ref{fig:introduction}).
 Therefore this paradigm of T2I and image inversion is a powerful new way of learning and reproducing concepts.